 - I explained why most tips and tricks are not the solution because the fundamentals are still wrong.

-- I walked you through a 3 step approach, which provides the foundation for feeding your chickens a more natural, whole food diet.
+- I walked you through 3 key principles for feeding your chickens a more natural, whole food diet.

 I hope this guide gives you the confidence to start feeding your chickens in a more natural, healthy and sustainable way.
 Whether you want to simply top up your chickens diet with a few kitchen scraps, or ditch pellet feed completely, you can do it!
 And with the right guidance, it doesn't have to be hard.